 The most difficult task for communication advisers in these situations is to convince management that if some stakeholders know of the breach, then it will inevitably percolate through to the media.
 And if the news leaked, then all the ‘bad’ outcomes would materialize – but with a worse impact than if the company had communicated proactively.
 The real model looked like this, with Scenario 1.2 being a mirror of Scenario 2 (but with extra damage):

-If there is a high chance of a leak, then intuitively you can feel that this is a dominated strategy.
+If there is a high chance of a leak, then intuitively you can feel that this is a bad strategy.
 This has been proven in theory and practice time and time again.
 Mapping the decision tree like you would in game theory helps the executives weigh the outcomes better.

 Key insights & conclusion